 3. Sportsman’s Pride Professional Formula 30/20

-Sportsman’s Pride is a dog food line geared towards canine athletes and is billed as supportive of the endurance and energy requirements of working dogs and active pups.
+This is a dog food line geared towards canine athletes and is sold as supportive of the endurance and energy requirements of working dogs and active pups.

 While that sounds good, we need to take a look at the recent recall of one of its products (Professional Formula 30/20) and the ingredients it contains.